-Today we will wake up early and enjoy a light breakfast before departing Cusco around 6am.
+Today your guide will pick you up at your hotel in Cusco for transport to the start of our trek.
 We will drive roughly 3.5 hours to our trail head at Soraypampa (12,467 feet).
 In route to Soraypampa, we will stop in the quaint town of Mollepata to use the bathrooms, have a snack and grab a cup of coffee or tea.
-Once we arrive we will meet our donkeys (gear porters) and have a thorough brief on the pertinent aspects of trekking in the Andes.
-We will immediately be over shadowed by the giant, Mount Salkantay.
-We will go on a 1.5 hour day hike to aide in acclimatization and to see the beautiful, teal waters of lake Humantay.
+Once we arrive, we will meet our donkeys (gear porters) and have a thorough brief on the pertinent aspects of trekking in the Andes.
+We will immediately be overshadowed by the towering, glaciated Mount Salkantay.

-We will hike back to Soraypampa where a delicious lunch will be prepared by our chef.
-After lunch, we will begin to slowly ascend a mild incline for roughly 3.5 hours to the village of Soyroqocha (13,779 feet).
+After a nice lunch prepared by our chef, we will begin to slowly ascend a mild incline for roughly 3.5 hours to our camp at Soyrococha (14,435 feet).

 Upon arrival at camp, you will find your tents ready and waiting, as well as hot drinks and popcorn.
-We will have some free time to change clothes, get warm and rehydrate until our delicious dinner is served.
+We will have some free time to change clothes, get warm and re-hydrate until our delicious dinner is served.
 This camp is especially beautiful at night, when the milky way is splashed across the sky.
-Photographers, this is the perfect place to take long exposures of the stars!
+Photographers, this is the perfect place to take long exposures of the stars from the Southern Hemisphere!

 Today we will wake up to a steaming cup of coca tea and gaze upon the stunning, snow-covered Salkantay Mountain.
 Today we will travel through a diverse range of climatic zones, from golden grasslands to sub-alpine zones to cloud forests.
 After a nutritious breakfast we will begin to trek slowly towards Salkantay Pass (15,091 feet), which takes roughly 1 hour.
 At the pass we will have a break to drink water, eat snacks and take in the spectacular views of Mount Salkantay.
 Subsequently, we will hike down to Huayraqmachay village, where we will have a delicious lunch prepared for us by our kitchen crew.
 After lunch we will hike down to Qollpapampa village (10,170 feet) where we will camp for the night.